Will Nevada cover the spread vs. Georgia Tech? Betting Trends, Record ATS

 Nevada Betting Records & Stats

-- Nevada and its opponents have scored more than 142.5 points in four of 11 games this season.
+- In four games this season, Nevada and its opponents have scored more than 142.5 combined points.

-- The average point total in Nevada's outings this year is 144.1, 1.6 more than this matchup's over/under.
+- Nevada's contests this year have an average point total of 144.1, 1.6 more points than this matchup's over/under.

-- Nevada has been the favorite in eight games this season and won seven (87.5%) of those contests.
+- This season, Nevada has been favored eight times and won seven of those games.

-- The Wolf Pack have entered six games this season favored by -275 or more, and won each of those games.
+- The Wolf Pack have been at least a -250 moneyline favorite six times this season and won each of those games.

-- The implied probability of a win from Nevada, based on the moneyline, is 73.3%.
+- The moneyline for this contest implies a 71.4% chance of a victory for Nevada.

 Nevada vs. Georgia Tech Over/Under Stats